local-civics/candid-ui/README.md

-# connect-ui
+# candid-ui
-Next-gen component library for the Local Civics Connect platform
+Next-gen component library for the Local Civics platform